-- Economists expected a smaller 25-basis-point hike on March 22, 2023, but there was more uncertainty around this hike than past ones.
+- Economists expected this, but there was more uncertainty around this hike than past ones.

 - Savings account yields increased as well.

-- The Fed hopes to stop hiking rates by Q2 2023, but that depends on inflation and the economy.
+- The Fed hopes to stop hiking rates after May 2023, but that depends on inflation and the economy.

-The FOMC’s February 2023 rate increase is the latest in a series of hikes beginning in early 2022.
-It boosted the target federal funds rate to a range of 4.50% to 4.75%, a 25-basis-point jump from the December 2022 range and a 450-basis-point increase from the beginning of 2022.
+The FOMC’s March 2023 rate increase is the latest in a series of hikes beginning in early 2022.
+It boosted the target federal funds rate to a range of 4.75% to 5.00%, a 25-basis-point jump from the December 2022 range and a 475-basis-point increase from the beginning of 2022.
 The higher rate immediately increased borrowing costs for consumers and businesses.

 Find out what happened at this Fed meeting, what it means for the broader economy, and how you can prepare your finances for what’s to come.